Instant Pot Jasmine Rice

-Learn to make totally perfect, fluffy and tender Jasmine Rice in your Instant Pot, with just 3 minutes of cooking time!
-I’m showing you how easy it is to make everybody’s favorite side dish.
+Learn to make totally perfect, fluffy and tender Instant Pot jasmine rice with just 3 minutes of cooking time!
+You won’t believe how easy it is to make everybody’s favorite side dish.

 A large white bowl filled with fluffy, cooked jasmine rice.

 This is the most fool proof method of cooking perfect jasmine rice I’ve ever tried.
-Because when you cook it in the Instant Pot under High Pressure, it is cooked tender and evenly every single time.
-And it never comes out mushy or burnt on the bottom!
+When you cook rice in the Instant Pot under High Pressure, it is cooked tender and evenly every single time.
+It never comes out mushy or burnt on the bottom!
+Truly the perfect rice and the easiest cooking method.

 The recipe ingredients and equipment separately labeled on a marble board.

-• Mexican Rice: Stir in 1.5 tablespoons taco seasoning before cooking.
+To make Mexican rice, stir in 1.5 tablespoons taco seasoning before cooking.
 After cooking, stir in 2 tablespoons of lime juice, 3 tablespoons minced fresh cilantro, and 1 cup of black beans.

-• Asian Rice (great with your favorite stir-fry!): Use sesame oil instead of olive oil or butter.
-After cooking, season the rice with 1 tablespoon of sesame seeds and 3 sliced green onions.
+Turn this into Asian inspired rice that’s great with your favorite stir-fry!
+Just use sesame oil instead of olive oil or butter.
+Then after cooking, season the rice with 1 tablespoon of sesame seeds and 3 sliced green onions.

 Jasmine Rice in a mesh strainer rinsing under cold water.

-First, wash your rice.
 Measure out the rice you’ll be cooking, and transfer it to a fine mesh strainer.
-You do not need to soak your rice before cooking!
+Rinse it well until the water begins to run clear.
+This removes a lot of excess starch!

 Jasmine Rice Ratios